BatGap Logo

 Rick: Because it’s physiologically distinct and subjectively distinct.
 So it’s as different from waking as waking is from dreaming, let’s say.

 Tom: Sure.
-So you could categorize.
-I mean, I think that’s what you’ve said is true.
+So you could categorize it.
+I mean, I think what you’ve said is true.
 I don’t think you’re wrong, but the reason I’d say it’s a part of the waking state is because these teachings are meant to be describing our experience.

 Rick: Yes.